 - You have gaps between your teeth that need to be closed

 - You have a malocclusion (e.g. overbite or underbite), meaning your upper and lower teeth don’t meet properly and this is affecting your bite

-This video animation shows how braces can correct some of these dental problems:
+This video animation demonstrates the correction of some of these dental problems: